k4u5h4L/algorithms/README.md

 # Random Algorithms in Python

 Just solutions to random problems I find.
-I have 100+ leetcode solutions here as well.
+There are also about 100 leetcode solutions here as well.
 Check the `leetcode/` dir for the problems.

 If you want to contribute, go ahead!